aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 Permanent credentials are also available, but AWS SSO is recommended for ControlTower environments.
 AWS SSO allows you to log in to the Management Console and run the AWS CLI with SSO authentication.

+> NOTE:
+>
+> Starting with CDK v2.18.0, you can use AWS SSO profiles to deploy the CDK directly, eliminating the need to use wrapping in the authentication process within the profile.

 #### 4-1.
 Check the version of the AWS CLI

 AWS CLI - To use the AWS SSO integration, you must use AWS CLIv2.